papivot/pace-docs/PKS Cluster Access.md

 ```
 ### Current-context

-The current-context specifies which context is currently enforced and hence which cluster should the kubectl commands connect to and also which user to use for the connection to the cluster.
+The current-context specifies which context is currently enforced and, thus, which cluster should the kubectl commands connect to.
+It also specifies which user to use for the connection to the cluster.

 ```shell
 current-context: gcpcluster00